Flip, Flap, Flop! – Solari Fix.

 Some Technical Info for the future.

 The Control board mainly consists of power-supplies.
-The two raw 18VAC supplies going directly out to the slave devices.
-And two DC supplies, a 12VDC 3A which supplies the solari slave devices, and a 5VDC 3A which supplies the control logic and the slave daughter boards.
+The two raw 18VAC supplies combining and going directly out to the slave devices for 36VAC total.
+And two DC supplies, a 12VDC 3A which supplies the Solari slave devices, and a 5VDC 3A which supplies the control logic and the slave daughter boards.
 The 3A for the 5V is totally overkill, 20 slaves plus the control board draw a tenth of that, but it always good if you can re-use the same components to reduce the pick-n-place component count.
 The only other real change, apart from the obvious fact we are now using a serial RS485 data input instead of Ethernet, is that the front panel indicator/reset switch actually powers off the 12VDC and 5VDC supplies giving a harder reset.
 I also re-used another PIC16F1782 from my pile, which now wont go into landfill when I die 🙂

 I did not make any changes to the daughter board or its original pascal code.
 I saw a few minor improvements I could have made but did not see anything that really justified messing with them.